 If this happens while you are towing a vehicle, accelerate slightly and then gradually slow down.
-If your unit still sways, pull off the road and check the following:
+If your unit still sways, pull of the road and check the following:

-- 1. Towing Equipment
+- 1. towing equipment,

-- 2. Distribution of cargo
+- 2. distribution of cargo,

-- 3. Tire pressure
+- 3. tire pressure, and

-- 4. Motorhome front-end alignment and suspension
+- 4. motorhome front-end alignment and suspension.